 The Yucatan Peninsula and Mexico's Caribbean coast offer some of the best diving experiences you could hope for.
-Magical shipwrecks, atmospheric caves, a vast network of freshwater cenotes, and the world’s second largest barrier reef… diving on Mexico’s Yucatan Peninsula offers a world of underwater riches.
+Magical shipwrecks, atmospheric caves, a vast network of freshwater cenotes, and the world’s second-largest barrier reef, diving along Mexico’s Yucatan Peninsula offers a world of underwater riches.
 Here's what you should know and where you should go if you're interested in scuba diving and exploring the underwater world.

 What to Know Before You Go

 Visitors to Mexico wanting to scuba dive will need to demonstrate that they’re certified with a recognized scuba diving outfit such as PADI (Professional Association of Diving Instructors) or another reputable diving organization.
-Specialized forms of diving, like wreck diving and cave diving, may require extra certification: always check with the dive operator before booking to find out what the specific dive requires.
+Specialized forms of diving, like shipwreck diving and cave diving, may require extra certification.
+Always check what the specific dive requirements are with the dive operator before booking.

 If you haven’t dived before, you can take a course at many dive shops and resorts while in Mexico, but bear in mind that training can take some time, so ensure you make allowances when planning your trip.
 Consider getting certified at home before you arrive in Mexico.
 If you’re already certified, remember to bring your dive license and log-book.
 You’ll need to complete your last dive at least 24 hours before taking a flight, so be sure to plan accordingly.